-The symptoms can include long term physical impairments such as muscle weakness, weight loss, breathlessness; cognitive impairment such as problems with memory, attention, and executive function; and psychological symptoms such as depression and anxiety(3).
-Additionally, it is becoming clear that many individuals who have had Covid-19 but who have not required hospitalisation are experiencing similar symptoms.
+These symptoms can include long term physical impairments e.g. muscle weakness, weight loss, breathlessness; cognitive impairment e.g. problems with memory, attention, and executive function; and psychological symptoms such as depression and anxiety (3).
+Additionally, it is becoming clear that many individuals who have had Covid-19 but who have not required hospitalisation are experiencing similar ongoing symptoms requiring referral to Long Covid rehabilitation services.